Programming Certificate

 Semester Note: CSC 1060 and

 CSC 1061 must be taken in the same computer language.
-Students
+Students should

 CSC 2065 is

-not considered a programming course.
+not considered a Programming course.

 Total Credit Hours: 20